ubigu/ilmakalu-v2/azure/README.md

 ```

 ### clean up end users and their management
-In order to quickly clean up end user group, individual end users and event trigger for table ownership transfer run the following.
+In order to quickly clean up end users.
+Note that this will leave user group role and event trigger in place.
 ```sh
 $ sh clean_up_end_users.sh local
 ```